aex351/home-assistant-neerslag-app/README.md

 ## 1a.
 Install via HACS (recommended)
 This is the recommended option and also allows for easy updates.
-1) Add this repository to HACS;
+1) Find this repository in HACS and click install;
-2) Add the Neerslag App in the Home Assistant Community Store;
-3) Add the Neerslag App as an Integration in Home Assistant (config/integration);
+2) Add the Neerslag App as an Integration in Home Assistant (config/integration);
-4) Restart Home Assistant (optional).
+3) Restart Home Assistant (optional).

 For updates go to the Community Store (HACS) and click update.